findlayjy/latex-templates/README.md

 # LaTeX templates

 Basic templates for my various $\LaTeX$ needs.
 All organised in the file `latex-templates.org`, which, when saved, [tangles](https://orgmode.org/manual/Extracting-Source-Code.html) a number of template files to the `templates` directory.
-This approach is inspired by (and in part shamelessly copied from) Timm Lichte's rather more sophisticated implementation (<https://rubygems.pkg.github.com/timmli/latex-templates>).
+This approach is inspired by (and in part shamelessly copied from) Timm Lichte's [rather more sophisticated implementation](https://github.com/timmli/latex-templates).

 Currently in use: